Visualieyes/hamiltonian-paths/README.md

 # Implementation
   1. Depth-First Search (DFS): Traverse graph and check hamiltonian paths.
 Since the problem is NP complete and specifies at least a 100 nodes, this is perfectly sufficient because at worst case you'll need to check every permutation anyways.
 TIncase a user does need to analyze more than 990
   2. Iterate Permutations: Instead of recursive calls which can lead to stackoverflow passed 990 nodes, store all levels and adjencies into a tree and then iteratively print all permutations of possible ham paths.
 This implmentation leverages the multiplication rule, since building a path is a step by step tree of potential node adjacencies.
   3. Use Grovers algorithm to quantum mechanically search for hamiltonian paths in the graph.
-Theoretically, this solutions promises to prove a quadratic speed up to  *NOTE* Due to quantum noise th
+Theoretically, this solution promises to provide a quadratic speed up to that of a classical computing algorithm.  *NOTE* Due to quantum noise the optimization may be reduced.